isomerpages/moe-dunmansec/_our-programmes/CCA Programme/NPCC.md

 ### Mission

-<p style="text-align: justify;">To develop our members to be active citizens and community leaders, by working in partnership with the Singapore Police Force to fight crime and keep Singapore safe.</p>
+To develop our members to be active citizens and community leaders, by working in partnership with the Singapore Police Force to fight crime and keep Singapore safe.

 ### Vision

-<p style="text-align: justify;">To become the best youth organisation in Singapore, one that actively helps to make Singapore the safest place in the world.</p>
+To become the best youth organisation in Singapore, one that actively helps to make Singapore the safest place in the world.

 ### Achievements

-<p style="text-align: justify;">In the past few years, the NPCC Unit in Dunman Secondary School has achieved stellar results in the Unit Overall Proficiency Award (UOPA).</p>
+In the past few years, the NPCC Unit in Dunman Secondary School has achieved stellar results in the Unit Overall Proficiency Award (UOPA).

 *   2017 – Silver
 *   2018 – Gold